-Brexit was originally scheduled for 29 March 2019 and we worked for many months before then with clients who had significant import or export activities to plan for any possible No-deal scenario.
+Brexit was originally scheduled for 29 March 2019 and we worked for many months before this date with clients who had significant import or export activities to plan for any possible No Deal scenario.

 How can you prepare?

 We have helped clients over the past three years to prepare at various stages leading up to the proposed Brexit dates.
 We will continue to monitor the changes over the next few weeks and months, and track developments of the trade deal negotiations.
 Whilst few seriously believe the UK or EU will allow the transition period to expire without a trade deal or an extension, it may be sensible to prepare for that outcome.
 We can help provide you with an initial assessment on the likely impact of the transition period ending without a deal.
 Watch this space for further updates.